lizanmil/lizanmil/README.md

 - ⚡ Fun fact: ...
 -->

+ 🌎 I am a life-long New Yorker with a love for cities.
+I am interested in policies and research related to housing and urban development within the context of climate change.

-- 🔭 I’m currently working on exploring data related to clean energy, green buildings, and sustainability. ⚡️
+- 🔭 I’m currently exploring data related to housing development in sensitive areas, green infrastructure, and sustainability. ⚡️
 - 🌱 I’m currently improving coding in R and SQL.
 - 💬 Ask me about resources for good documentation practices.
 - 🎸 Fun fact: I write music.